 Finally, it is very important that you review your insurance policy.
 The policy is a contact between you and your insurance company, and it outlines for which losses the insurance company agrees to pay you.
 It is very important to understand your policy details during the claims process.

-If you have any questions concerning the claims process, please feel free to send a message using the form below or contact our office at 504-828-3313.
+If you have any questions concerning the claims process, please feel free to contact our office at 504-828-3313.